grafana/mimir/pkg/scheduler/DESIGN.md

 Ingesters serve requests for recent data, and store-gateways serve requests for older data.
 While queries can overlap the time periods of data fetched by both query components, many requests are served by only one of the two components.
-In particular, recording and alerting queries are typically focused on current system state and therefore often only require the recent data from ingesters.

-Ingesters and store-gateways tend to experience issues independently of each other, but when one component was in a degraded state, queries which only utilized the other component would still have to wait in the queue, leading to latency and ultimately timeouts and cancelletions for queries that should have been able to be serviced by the non-degraded query component.
+Ingesters and store-gateways tend to experience issues independently of each other, but when one component was in a degraded state, queries which only utilized the other component would still have to wait in the queue, leading to latency and ultimately timeouts and cancelletions for queries that could have been serviced by the non-degraded query component.

 #### Phase 1: Query Component Selection by Round-Robin